ubbushaik8-rgb/ResumeForge/README.md

 ## ⭐ Support

-If you like this project, consider giving it a star on GitHub!
+If you found this project useful, consider giving it a star on GitHub.